Swami Bhoomananda Tirtha: Jnaana Yajnas

+programme, which concludes with a Vishnusahasranama Samooha Archana and Yajna.

 Socio-cultural reforms

+Poojya Swamiji has been involved in a number of mass movements and legal campaigns from 1985 to 2005 to reform society and remove perceived degenerative practices from religious institutions.
+He is actively involved in petitioning the courts against torturing of temple elephants and illegal hill cutting.

-Swami Bhoomananda Tirtha has conducted various movements for abolition of certain offensive and unlawful rituals and practices that were followed by some Hindu temples.
+Swami Bhoomananda Tirtha has conducted various movements for abolition of certain perceived offensive and unlawful rituals and practices that were followed by some Hindu temples.
 Prominent among these are the practice called Thookkam at the Elavur Puthankavu Temple in Ernakulam District, and the practice of singing obscene songs during the Bharani festival at the Kodungallur temple.